pablodecm/paper-inferno/paper/paper.md

 ![optimal classifier $s(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$
  ](gfx/figure3b.pdf){#fig:opt_clf width=48%}

-Histograms of summary statistics for signal and background (top) and variation for different values of nuisance parameters compared with the expected signal relative to the nominal background magnitude (bottom).
+Histograms of the classifier-based summary statistics for signal and background (top) and variation for different values of nuisance parameters compared with the expected signal relative to the nominal background magnitude (bottom).
 The